-The Relative Strength Index (RSI) is used by cryptocurrency traders to measure price changes.
+The Relative Strength Index (RSI) is a tool for cryptocurrency traders to measure price changes.
 RSI calculates magnitude and speed of price changes onto a momentum oscillator between zero and 100.
-It is a popular indicator first developed by J. Welles Wilder in a 1978 book, New Concepts in Technical Trading Systems.
+It’s a popular tool developed by J. Welles Wilder in a 1978 book, New Concepts in Technical Trading Systems.

 Cryptocurrency traders use Relative Strength Index (RSI) in various ways: (1) assess the momentum of price changes; (2) foresee market reversals; (3) confirm the trend of the market; (4) identify entry and exit positions.